 Preparing for an appointment

-You may be referred to a doctor who specializes in the diagnosis and treatment of heart conditions (cardiologist).
+You may be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).
 Here's some information to help you prepare for your appointment.

 What you can do